 - choroidal enhancement post-contrast: often in early disease

-- areas of high FLAIR signal in the vitreous humour
+- areas of high FLAIR signal in the vitreous humor

 - T1 isointensity or hyperintensity of the vitreous depending on the proteinaceous content